harundogdu/harundogdu/README.md

 <br/>

-#### About me
+### About me
 - I am a Software Engineering student at Karadeniz Technical University.
 - I am dealing with Web and Mobile Programming and improving myself.
 - These days I'm trying something on Swift and Python.😄

-I am currently making money from my work as a Freelancer.
+<p> I am currently making money from my work as a Freelancer.
 I read, play and travel for hobby purposes.
-I am thinking of sharing the works I have / will do here
+I am thinking of sharing the works I have / will do here    </p>

 ###  &nbsp;GitHub Stats